Crate wgpu_hal

 • We use idiomatic Rust parameter passing, taking objects by reference, returning them by value, and so on, unlike wgpu-core, which refers to objects by ID.

 • We map buffer contents persistently.
 This means that the buffer can remain mapped on the CPU while the GPU reads or writes to it.
-You must explicitly indicate when data might need to be transferred between CPU and GPU, if wgpu-hal indicates that the mapping is not coherent (that is, automatically synchronized between the two devices).
+You must explicitly indicate when data might need to be transferred between CPU and GPU, if Device::map_buffer indicates that this is necessary.

 • You must record explicit barriers between different usages of a resource.
 For example, if a buffer is written to by a compute shader, and then used as and index buffer to a draw call, you must use CommandEncoder::transition_buffers between those two operations.

-• Pipeline layouts are explicitly specified when setting bind group.
+• Pipeline layouts are explicitly specified when setting bind groups.
 Incompatible layouts disturb groups bound at higher indices.

 • The API accepts collections as iterators, to avoid forcing the user to store data in particular containers.
 The implementation doesn’t guarantee that any of the iterators are drained, unless stated otherwise by the function documentation.
 For this reason, we recommend that iterators don’t do any mutating work.